neubig/lamtram/README.md

     $ sudo apt-get install autotools libtool libboost-all

-You must install Eigen and cnn separately.
-Follow the directions on the [cnn page](http://github.com/clab/cnn), which also explain about installing Eigen.
+You must install Eigen and dynet separately.
+Follow the directions on the [dynet page](http://github.com/clab/dynet), which also explain about installing Eigen.
-Note that at the moment, lamtram only works with the "v2" branch of cnn, so please use the v2 branch, which can be checked out by typing `git fetch origin v2` and `git checkout v2` after cloning.
+Note that at the moment, lamtram only works with the "v2" branch of dynet, so please use the v2 branch, which can be checked out by typing `git fetch origin v2` and `git checkout v2` after cloning.

-Once these two packages are installed, run the following commands, specifying the correct paths for cnn and Eigen.
+Once these two packages are installed, run the following commands, specifying the correct paths for dynet and Eigen.

     $ autoreconf -i
-    $ ./configure --with-cnn=/path/to/cnn --with-eigen=/path/to/eigen
+    $ ./configure --with-dynet=/path/to/dynet --with-eigen=/path/to/eigen
     $ make

 In the instructions below, you can see how to use lamtram to train and use language